PCC streetcar: Initial purchases

+Purchases after 1936 and in Europe

-Production continued in North America by St. Louis Car Co. and Pullman Standard until 1952, with 4,978 units being built.
-Under license to use the designs patented by TRC, thousands more PCC and partially PCC type cars were produced in Europe through the last half of the 20th century.
-The cars were well built, and many hundreds are still in operation.
+Production continued in North America by St. Louis Car Co. and Pullman Standard until 1952, with 4,978 units manufactured.
+In Europe, under license to use the designs patented by TRC, thousands more PCC and PCCs with trailer towing occurred through the last half of the 20th century.
+All were well built as many hundreds are still in operation.

 The majority of large North American streetcar systems surviving after 1935 purchased PCC streetcars.
-The systems which eventually terminated streetcar operations often sold their cars to surviving operators.
+Those which eventually terminated street car operation often sold their PCCs to surviving operators, some for operation, some for parts.

 The Melbourne & Metropolitan Tramways Board (MMTB) in Australia was keen to build two new tram routes after World War II, and these routes would be served by PCC Streetcars.
 The MMTB decided that it was too expensive and Melbourne only ever had two PCC streetcars, of which one was a prototype for a completely different class.

 Several dozen remain in public transit service, such as on the Mattapan Line in Boston, as well as in Philadelphia, Kenosha, San Diego and San Francisco following extensive overhauling.
 All other surviving and functional North American PCC cars are operated by museums and heritage railways.
 Several retired PCCs from Boston, Cleveland, and Philadelphia were purchased as scrap and have been privately stored just outside Windber, Pennsylvania since 1992.

+"The PCC car was not just another modular vehicle but the result of a carefully managed systems engineering approach to designing and producing a new concept to the urban transportation scene."
+Research went into providing simpler car ingress and egress, improved passenger comfort resulting from less vibration when moving, better acceleration, brighter lighting, better heating and cooling, increased seat spacing and height, consideration of spacing for arms, legs, for passengers standing, less weight, reduced power consumption, reduced wear of trucks, wheel components, and track.
+Dimensions were established to fit the majority of transit company's needs who purchased, but with a design that could easily be changed for special situations.
+Windows were spaced to match seating.
+While some of the components in the PCC car had been used in street cars before 1936—resilient wheels, magnetic braking, sealed gears, and modular design to name a few, this particularly by JG Brill Co. —the ERPCC redesigned, refined, and perfected many of these requirements while developing better acceleration and braking controls and put them all in one PCC package.